Sketch Animation: State-of-the-art Report: Comparative analysis of animation techniques

 \paragraph*{Automation} This feature captures how much of the animation process is automated by the system.
-Keyframe-based interpolation methods~\cite{mo2024joint, brodt2024skeleton} offer low automation as the system primarily assists with generating inbetween frames based on manually defined key poses.
-Keyframe-free approach~\cite{oztireli2013differential} provides moderate automation since motion propagation through bone structures, reducing the need for high manual editing, while Physics-based animation~\cite{hu2019sketch2vf} offers high automation by simulating motion dynamics through physical laws, enabling naturalistic effects such as collisions or elasticity with minimal user intervention.
-Data-driven and motion capture-based systems~\cite{zhou2024drawingspinup} are fully automated, where motion patterns are learned or directly captured from real-world performance data.
-Finally, text-driven methods~\cite{liu2024dynamic, bandyopadhyay2024flipsketch} are highly automated, relying on generative models to synthesize motion from natural language descriptions. \\
+Keyframe-based interpolation methods~\cite{whited2010betweenit, narita2019optical} offer low automation as the system primarily assists with generating inbetween frames based on manually defined key poses.
+In contrast, physics-based animation techniques~\cite{scott2013physink, guay2015adding, li2023enchantedbrush} achieve high automation by simulating motion dynamics controlled by physical laws, enabling realistic effects such as collisions, elasticity, and inertia with minimal user intervention.
+Data-driven methods, such as motion-capture-based systems~\cite{smith2023method, dadfar20213a2a} and video-driven methods~\cite{xie2023wakey, xie2024video}, are fully automated, as motion patterns are learned from real-world performance data or directly captured from video, respectively.
+Similarly, text-driven methods~\cite{gal2024breathing, deng2025animatesketches} are highly automated, relying on generative models to synthesize motion from natural-language descriptions.
+2D sketch to 3D models \cite{zhou2024drawingspinup, yoon2025occlusion} where predefined motions often derived from motion-capture or video data are automatically mapped onto 3D models based on user-provided sketches.